 A secure network connection is important for all business-related online activity.
 Often, businesses use private networks for internal use to protect users and data alike, but workers increasingly need to access the network remotely as more employees work from home or while travelling.
 Security professionals recommend that small businesses use a Virtual Private Network (VPN) whenever the network must be accessed remotely in order to stay secure.

-In this guide, experts at Syntax IT Support London explain why.
+In this guide, experts in IT Support explain why.

 What is a VPN?